The WWF is run at a local level by the following offices...

 The oceans are used for fishing, recreation, commerce and transportation among others uses.
 They also provide a wealth of natural resources, from fish to minerals.
 Our oceans are becoming ever more crowded spaces, and with this growing pressure come a number of environmental and social impacts as well as complex challenges.

-Coastal fishing communities are losing both their livelihoods and way of life, and offshore mining of the sea floor threatens the very foundation of our oceans.
+Many coastal fishing communities are losing both their livelihoods and way of life, largely due to overfishing, illegal unreported and unregulated fishing, coastal development, and pollution.
+In addition, climate change impacts and increased interest in offshore mining and the extraction of oil and gas threaten the very foundation of our oceans.

-These two examples illustrate how managing the multiple uses of our oceans and coasts remains a major challenge.
+These examples illustrate how managing the multiple uses of our oceans and coasts remains a major challenge.
 Various activities have been regulated, though often reactively and independently of each other.
-We now have a patchwork of laws and institutions that do not cover various ocean sectors and which have resulted in escalating unsustainable resource use, pollution and habitat destruction.
+We do have legislation, with institutions to enforce the law, but a lack of capacity, funding and integration between government departments means it does not cover all ocean sectors, which often results in escalating unsustainable resource use, pollution and habitat destruction.

-WWF identifies the most significant and sensitive ocean places for both wildlife and people and we work to implement solutions that conserve the marine environment and ensure its long term productivity.
+WWF, in partnership with government and other stakeholders, identifies the significant and sensitive ocean areas for both wildlife and people and we work collectively to implement solutions that conserve the marine environment and ensure its long-term sustainability.

-We protect areas of importance through the identification and declaration of marine protected areas or MPAs.
-These pristine sanctuaries are essential for research and ecotourism and they help to protect breeding species within their boundaries by preventing or limiting fishing.
+We build capacity in the marine space and partner with key stakeholders to protect areas of importance, mostly through the identification and supporting the declaration of marine protected areas (MPAs).
+MPAs are sanctuaries that are essential for research and ecotourism and they help to protect breeding species within their boundaries by preventing various harmful activities like mining or limiting the impact of fishing.
 Through nature’s spillover effect, MPAs also benefit the catches of local fishers outside the MPA boundary.

-We also participate in developing key policies and input into national processes to ensure integrated spatial planning of the marine environment, taking into consideration the need to grow South Africa’s economy while protecting the natural resources that provide for so many.
+We also contribute by participating in developing key policies and input into national processes to ensure integrated marine spatial planning, taking into consideration the need to grow South Africa’s economy while protecting the natural resources that provide for so many.

-- In 2013, following an investment over two decades, WWF was instrumental in driving the declaration of South Africa’s biggest offshore MPA – thus protecting a coastline of nearly 2 000 kilometres around the Prince Edward Islands in the Southern Ocean.
+In 2013, following an investment over two decades, WWF was instrumental in driving the declaration of South Africa’s biggest MPA – protecting a coastline of nearly 2 000 kilometres around the Prince Edward Islands in the Southern Ocean.